-Second Call for Participation: WMT Shared Task on Sign Language Translation (WMT-SLT)
+First Call for Participation: Second WMT Shared Task on Sign Language Translation (WMT-SLT 23)

-We are excited to announce the first edition of the Shared Task on Sign Language Translation (WMT-SLT) at WMT 2022, co-located with EMNLP 2022.
+We are excited to announce the second edition of the Shared Task on Sign Language Translation (WMT-SLT 23) at WMT 2023, co-located with EMNLP 2023.

 This shared task is concerned with automatic translation between signed and spoken languages.
-The task is novel in the sense that it requires processing visual information (such as video frames or human pose estimation) beyond the well-known paradigm of text-to-text machine translation.
+The task requires processing visual information (such as video frames or human pose estimation) beyond the well-known paradigm of text-to-text machine translation.

-Translation from DSGS to German is our primary translation direction: submitted systems are ranked on a leaderboard and we will provide baseline systems.
-Systems translating from German to DSGS are not ranked on the leaderboard while the task is running, but we still encourage participants to submit such systems.
+Submissions to the signed-to-spoken track will be ranked on a leaderboard.
+Submissions to the spoken-to-signed track are not ranked on the leaderboard while the task is running, but we still encourage participants to submit such systems.

 We aim to provide human evaluation for all submitted systems, regardless of the translation direction.